DaneWeber/presentations/RightProperVcr/RightProperVcr.md

 let(:case_number) { example.case_number }
 ```

-Let's create a helper class that authenticates, creates cases, and moves them through the process so that we can easily specify what we need for a test to pass.
+<p class="fragment">Let's create a helper class that authenticates 🔑🔓, creates cases 🏭, and moves them 🚚 through the process so that we can easily specify what we need for a test to pass.</p>